stancsz/prompt-engineering-learning-hub/PRD.md

 ## Component Selection

 - **Components**:
-  - `Dialog` for authentication modal with tabs for sign-in/sign-up
+  - `Dialog` for authentication modal with email link form
-  - `Tabs` for switching between sign-in and sign-up within auth modal
   - `Avatar` for user profile display in header menu
   - `DropdownMenu` for user account menu with sign-out option
   - `Alert` for authentication error messages